-Notice that the probability is over uniform distribution over the inputs x.
-In other words, the influence of a variable i is the number of x's such that the function value changes when i-th bit is flipped (divided by 2^n to normalize).
+Notice that the probability is over uniform distribution on the inputs x.
+In other words, the influence of a variable i is the number of x's such that the function value changes when i-th bit is flipped (divided by $2^n$ to normalize).

 Exercise 1.
-What is the maximum possible value of $Inf_i(f)$.
+What is the maximum possible value of $Inf_i(f)$ .